xinadi/QML.jl/README.md

 This will initialize a context property named `my_prop` with the value 2.

 #### Type conversion
 Most fundamental types are converted implicitly.
-Mind that the default integer type in QML corresponds to `Int32` in Julia
+Mind that the default integer type in QML corresponds to `Int32` in Julia.

+We also convert `QVariantMap`, exposing the indexing operator `[]` to access element by a string key.
+This mostly to deal with arguments passed to the QML `append` function in list models.

 #### Composite types
 Setting a composite type as a context property maps the type fields into a `JuliaObject`, which derives from `QQmlPropertyMap`.
 Example: